 If you have been accepted for a post-graduate scholarship from the University, you will receive notification of this separately to your Offer of Admission.
-This includes PGR scholarships, studentships, or bursaries that are funded by the University of Edinburgh, the College of Science of Engineering, the School of Engineering, or
+This includes PGR scholarships, studentships, or bursaries that are funded by the University of Edinburgh, the College of Science of Engineering, the School of Engineering or external organisations such as the joint China Scholarships Council / University of Edinburgh scholarships, EPSRC (Engineering and Physical Sciences Research Council) studentships or industry sponsorship.
+A scholarship might be from a combination of funding sources.
+Students who hold a scholarship from another funding source are not eligible for a full University scholarship.